bradhowes/morkandmidi/README.md

 that opens a virtual MIDI destination and port and connects to any MIDI endpoints that appear on the network, no questions asked.

-Currently just supports some MIDI v1 messages.
-However, it also provides enhancements to `MIDIPacket` and `MIDIPacketList` to support building new ones and to parse them.
+Currently just supports MIDI v1 messaging, but it does use Apple's v2 interface which provides for mapping v2 to v1.
+There is a v2 parser for processing MIDI v2 messages, but it is experimental.

 # Features